ccmmf/workflows/phase_1a_single_site_almond/README.md

 To relocate these paths or use a different posterior file, edit `settings$pfts$pft$posterior.files`.

 ### 2. Site-specific climate driver files for SIPNET

-This should be a single flat folder containing ten `*.clim` files, one per ERA5 ensemble member; PEcAn will sample from these to choose the met input for each Sipnet ensemble member.
+This should be a single flat folder containing ten `*.clim` files, one per ERA5 ensemble member; PEcAn will sample from these to choose the met input for each SIPNET ensemble member.

 If you have raw ERA5 data in hand, you can generate these files with `01_prep_get_ERA5_met.R` -- See there for details.
 We provide them as artifacts because at this writing the official ERA5 data API is unstable in both availability and returned file format and has been that way for at least three months, so we decided a tarball of clim files would be more reproducible than a download script.

 Here we use `data/ERA5_losthills_dailyrain/*.clim`:

 ```
 MD5 (ERA5.1.1999-01-01.2012-12-31.clim) = e61481d71dfa39533932e0c1bcdb35fb
 MD5 (ERA5.10.1999-01-01.2012-12-31.clim) = 45e096d5ff23f59d5fedc653f6bef654